-Broadcom Inc., a global corporation with technological expertise in the development, manufacture and supply of a wide range of semiconductor and infrastructure software products, for use in data center, networking, software, broadband, wireless, and storage and industrial markets has recently has a filed lawsuit of patent infringement against Netflix, popular and leading US based video streaming service provider.
+Broadcom Inc., a global corporation with technological expertise in the development, manufacture, and supply of a wide range of semiconductor and infrastructure software products, for use in the data center, networking, software, broadband, wireless, and storage and industrial markets has recently had a filed lawsuit of patent infringement against Netflix, popular and leading US-based video streaming service provider.
 The lawsuit was filed around mid-March in the Central District Court of California, USA.
-Developments of this case would be followed world over with much interest not only because of the patent related implications the case could have, but also because of possibility of bringing about tectonic shift in the landscape of broadcasting and streaming.
+Developments of this case would be followed world over with much interest not only because of the patent-related implications the case could have but also because of the possibility of bringing about a tectonic shift in the landscape of broadcasting and streaming.
 So, while this legal battle would be fought in the ‘battlefield’ of patent, overall this could be viewed as a war for market-share of eyeballs!